-This page provides you with instructions on how to extract data from Amazon Aurora and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from Amazon Aurora and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Amazon Aurora?

 Amazon Aurora is a MySQL-compatible relational database employed by organizations that are looking for better performance than they can get from MySQL at cost-effective price points.
 Aurora is best used as a transactional or operational database and not for analytics.

 What is Azure Synapse?

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.

 Aurora provides several methods for extracting data; the one you use may depend upon your needs and skill set.

 The most common way to get data out of any database is simply to write queries.
 SELECT queries allow you to pull the data you want.
 You can specifying filters and ordering, and limit results.

 If you’re looking to export data in bulk, there may be an easier way.
 A handy command-line tool called mysqldump allows you to export entire tables and databases in a format you specify (i.e. delimited text, CSV, or SQL queries that would restore the database if run).

 Preparing Amazon Aurora data